Spinach, red onion & feta tart

 Step 4 Whisk eggs, cream and salt and pepper in a jug until combined.
 Pour evenly over spinach.
 Sprinkle with olives and feta.
 Bake for 25–30 minutes until set.
 Cool in pan for 5 minutes, then remove from pan and serve.

-*To bake blind, scrunch up then flatten a 35cm piece of baking paper, gently place the paper on pastry, half fill with dried pasta or pastry weights then bake as required.
+*To bake blind, scrunch up then flatten a 35cm piece of baking paper, gently place the paper on pastry, half fill pastry weights then bake as required.

 Good for you ...
 English Spinach

 Although the iron in spinach is not well absorbed, its high content of vitamins C, E, beta carotene (converts to vitamin A in the body), niacin (B3), folate, vitamin B6 plus its magnesium and potassium make it one of the most valuable vegetables.